 - Depth of a beaker.

-I’ve got a Slide caliper in my hand.
+I’ve got a Slide caliper in my hand which i use to show my students in laboratory.
 The diagram of this caliper is shown in Figure – 1.

 Parts of the vernier caliper are labeled in the image.
-There are two types of main scale – one can measure in cm and the other can measure in inches.
+There are two markings on main scale – one can measure in cm and the other can measure in inches.
 The functions of other parts are given below.

 Functions of different parts of a Vernier Caliper